ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 {: #openshift-microservices-deploy}
 {: step}

-In this section, you'll deploy a Node.js Express application named `patient-health-frontend`, a user interface for a patient health records system to demonstrate {{site.data.keyword.openshiftshort}} features.
+In this section, you'll deploy a Node.js Express application named `patient-health-frontend`, a user interface for a patient health records system to demonstrate {{site.data.keyword.redhat_openshift_notm}} features.
 You can find the sample application GitHub repository here: https://github.com/IBM-Cloud/patient-health-frontend

 ### Create Project
 {: #openshift-microservices-5}

 A project is a collection of resources managed by a DevOps team.
 An administrator will create the project and the developers can create applications that can be built and deployed.

-1. Navigate to the {{site.data.keyword.openshiftshort}} web console by clicking the **{{site.data.keyword.openshiftshort}} web console** button in the selected **Cluster**.
+1. Navigate to the {{site.data.keyword.redhat_openshift_notm}} web console by clicking the **{{site.data.keyword.redhat_openshift_notm}} web console** button in the selected **Cluster**.
 1. On the left navigation pane, under the **Administrator** perspective, select **Home** > **Projects** view to display all the projects.
 1. Create a new project by clicking **Create Project**.
 In the pop up **Name** the project `example-health`, leave **Display Name** and **Description** blank, click **Create**.
 1. The new project's **Project Details** page is displayed.
 Observe that your context is **Administrator** > **Home** > **Projects** on the left and **Projects** > **Project details** > **example-health** on the top.